BodneyC/sood-compiler/README.md

 ### Executable

-Finally is the native executable, this is the default function of the program and so the command to produce the executable for `helloworld-fn` is:
+Finally, is the native executable, this is the default function of the program and so the command to produce the executable for `helloworld-fn` is:

 ```sh
 sood -o tests/helloworld-fn tests/helloworld-fn.sood